Fair Robust Active Learning by Joint Inconsistency: Acknowledgement

-To the best of our knowledge, we first introduce a practical yet challenging task combining FAL and adversarial robustness.
-In this task, prior FAL methods could not afford the computation burden of adversarial training \cite{anahideh2022fair,sharaf2022promoting} or struggle with fairness improvement \cite{shekhar2021adaptive, abernethy2020active}.
-Thus, we propose an active selection method via prediction inconsistencies for the new task, which is also methodically different from previous active learning or FAL approaches.
+To the best of our knowledge, we first introduce the task targets not only equalized performance on benign data but also equalized robustness to adversarial attacks.
+In this task, those fairness-centric methods cannot afford the computations of adversarial training \cite{anahideh2022fair,sharaf2022promoting} or struggle with fairness improvement under severe label imbalance \cite{shekhar2021adaptive, abernethy2020active}.
+To this end, we propose an active selection method based on the properties of adversarial training, which is fundamentally different from all existing methods.